 Day 9: Leaving Uzbekistan, we fly to Almaty in Kazakhstan.
 On arrival we’ll drive north into the wild heart of Kazakhstan to spend two nights camping in the Taukum Desert, a vast area of undulating sand dunes and wormwood-scented grasslands.
 On the way we’ll stop at a large lake, where we may witness the bustle of a huge Rose-colored Starling colony and look for White-headed Duck, as well as any unusual migrant waders such as Terek Sandpiper or Lesser Sandplover.
 Night in the desert camp, where each single or couple will have a good-sized tent.

 Day 10: Our camp is located near an artesian well that acts as a magnet for local breeding birds as well as numerous migrants.
-There shoiuld be a constant stream of larks coming to drink—Calandra and Bimaculated are the most obvious, but Greater and Asian Short-toed are also frequent visitors.
+There should be a constant stream of larks coming to drink—Calandra are the most obvious, but Greater and Asian Short-toed are also frequent visitors and there is always the chance of Bimaculated Lark.
 Other birds we can expect include flocks of Black-bellied Sandgrouse and, if it’s a good year, a few Pallas’s Sandgrouse, as well as some of the scarce resident Greater Sand Plovers or handsome Caspian Plovers in full breeding plumage.
 This open desert is also home to Macqueen’s Bustard, and we’ll scan the horizon for a displaying male.

 Farther north lies the delta of the Ili River, a strange area of sand dunes interspersed with marshy pools and stands of turanga trees, and home to some of the region’s most special birds.
 Yellow-eyed Stock Dove, White-winged Woodpecker, Azure Tit, and the beautiful Saxaul Sparrow are all easy to see, and careful searching may reveal a roosting Striated Scops Owl.
 The reedbeds are home to Little Bittern, Paddyfield Warbler, and some interesting races of Penduline Tit, while the wetlands can hold anything from massive Dalmatian and Great White Pelicans to dapper Ferruginous Ducks.
 Later we’ll return to the camp and visit clumps of trees and small pools that can attract a dazzling array of migrants that can include anything from Oriental Turtle Doves and Barred and Blyth’s Reed Warblers to Black-throated Thrushes or perhaps a Little Crake or European Nightjar.
 Night in our desert camp.